griver/Q-RAG/README.md

 Q-RAG achieves **state-of-the-art results** on long-context benchmarks (**BabiLong**, **RULER**) for contexts up to **10M tokens** and competitive performance on open-domain multi-hop QA (**HotpotQA**, **Musique**) — all trained on a **single A100 GPU**.

+⚠️ Note: This codebase is currently under active debugging and refactoring.

 ---

 ## 🔗 Links